-I have plenty of excuses: We are busy preparing for a conference on Friday, a SMARTS workshop on Saturday, and then there’s Morrisey-Compton’s Executive Function and Learning Conference in Palo Alto on November 4th.
+I have plenty of excuses: We are busy preparing for a conference on Friday and a SMARTS workshop on Saturday.
 We are putting the finishing touches on a few new SMARTS tools, drafting new SMARTS elementary lessons, and, on top of that, I have a caseload of 18 students ranging from 11 years old to 26 years old.
 I’m busy!
 So it’s OK that my office is a mess, right?

 It won’t surprise you that many of my students also struggle with their own messes.
 Many of them are carting around backpacks that look like recyling bins—”exploding backpacks” as I like to call it.
 The problem is not that they don’t have a system; most of my students can explain to me how their binders and folders are organized.
 The problem appears to be finding time to clean things up.
 In a perfect world, students would put all their papers where they belong the moment the teacher hands them out.
 In a perfect world, I would clean my office at the close of each day.
 The challenge of organization, then, is often a time management challenge.
 Life gets crazy, no matter what your age, and therefore we will all struggle to keep things neat and tidy.
 If everyone has this problem, then it’s OK, isn’t it?